KrystianOg/ulam-labs-task/README.md

 ### 1.1 Functionalities

-- [ ] users can select up to 5 currencies
+- [x] users can select up to 5 currencies (somewhat)
-- [ ] users can remove the currencies
+- [x] users can remove the currencies (somewhat)
-- [ ] show 24h price chart along with the current price
+- [x] show 24h price chart along with the current price
       <!-- refreshes every 3s -->
 - [ ] show all selected currencies in one view
       <!-- refreshes every 20s -->
-- [ ] the selected currencies should be persistent.
+- [x] the selected currencies should be persistent.
 Refreshing the page should not reset them
       <!-- redux persist -->
 - [ ] each of the selected currencies should be displayed with a distinct color